Abdellah Taïa: Career

 Taïa's books deal with his life living in a homophobic society and have autobiographical background on the social experiences of the generation of Moroccans who came of age in the 1980s and 1990s.
 Five of Taïa's novels have been published by Editions du Seuil in France.
 Two of his novels, Salvation Army (2009) and An Arab Melancholia (2012), have been published in English translation by Semiotext(e).

 Mon Maroc (My Morocco)

 Taïa has said that Mon Maroc (My Morocco) "is my story.
 The story of my Moroccan life that took place, over the course of 25 years, on the banks of the river Bou Regreg, in the two towns that are located at its mouth: Rabat and Salé, the first on the left bank, the other on the right bank".
 Taïa wanted to name the book after Gus Van Sant's My Own Private Idaho, a film that "became mythical" for him when he saw it in Morocco.
-Lacking a French equivalent, he used for My Morocco instead.
+Lacking a French equivalent, he used My Morocco instead.